saidbakr/freemyip-python/README.md

  3. Run the script `python3 freemyip.py`

  # TODO
- Introducing flooding requests inhibition on freemyip.com server, by identifying the current public IP of the host using third party api and comparing it with the last recorded log IP and last update time.
-In other words, if the host IP has not been changed in the last hour, for example, the updating of the specified domain will not occure.
+ ~~Introducing flooding requests inhibition on freemyip.com server, by identifying the current public IP of the host using third party api and comparing it with the last recorded log IP and last update time.
+In other words, if the host IP has not been changed in the last hour, for example, the updating of the specified domain will not occure.~~

+ Now TODO has been done using [ipify.org](https://www.ipify.org) api to identify the current public IP of the host.